How to Make Your Officers Look Like Gods: what happens when you bring Gothic symbolic density to naval fiction

 Naval fiction has given us competence.
 I want to give you apotheosis.

-I’m not writing that.
-I’m writing elegiac naval Gothic—secondary-world maritime horror where officers are intermediaries between their crews and a sentient, jealous ocean.
-Where the uniform isn’t costume, it’s theological argument.
-Where competence doesn’t just work, it borders on divine possession.
+I’m writing what I will arrogantly declare is called elegiac naval gothic—secondary-world maritime horror where officers are intermediaries between their crews and a jealous ocean.
+Where the uniform isn’t simply a given because they’re naval officers, but is threaded through with an extensive material culture that encodes the philosophies of a people under siege by sentient sea.
+Where competence doesn’t just work as much as it borders on divine possession.

 This isn’t better or worse than grounded historical naval fiction.
 It’s different aesthetic territory.
-The same way Warhammer 40,000 didn’t replace Star Trek but claimed adjacent space—Gothic grimdark in the void instead of optimistic exploration—I’m claiming the space for Gothic grimdark at sea.
+The same way Warhammer 40,000 didn’t replace Star Trek but claimed adjacent space—Gothic grimdark in the void instead of optimistic exploration—I’m going to attempt to claim the space for Gothic grimdark at sea with what humility I’m able to muster.

-The description of wind velocity.
+You may get the description of wind velocity.
 Wave height.
 The physical strain on the wheel.
-Maybe the set of the captain’s jaw, the tension in his shoulders.
-The action of seamanship rendered with technical precision.
+So we know what the enemy is.
+Then maybe the set of the captain’s jaw, the tension in his shoulders.
+The action of seamanship rendered with technical precision so we also understand the cost.

-The moment when a man executing skills at the absolute peak of human capability stops looking human and starts looking like something the sea itself has touched.
-The crew’s response isn’t just respect for competence—it’s the paralysis of witnessing the numinous made flesh.
+The moment when a man executing skills at the absolute peak of human capability stops looking human and starts looking like something… Else.
+The crew’s response isn’t just respect for competence—it’s the paralysis of witnessing the numinous.

 Naval fiction is afraid to go Gothic.
 I’m not.

-Because here’s what Gothic understands that mundane competence porn doesn’t: the moment a human exceeds human limits, they become something else.
-And in a setting where the ocean is sentient and hungry, that transformation isn’t metaphor—it’s survival mechanism.
-Officers don’t just look divine in moments of crisis.
+And in a setting where the ocean is sentient and hungry—as I love to remind, it’s my boilerplate at this rate—that transformation isn’t merely metaphor but rather a form of survival.
+Officers don’t just look divine and tremendously neat in moments of crisis.
 They have to become vessels for something older and stranger, or the sea claims everyone.

-This is Vance—a pragmatic, working-class First Lieutenant—recalling his captain during the storm.
-He’s being asked by a child to describe what happened, and this is what he remembers:
+This is Saltire—a working-class First Lieutenant—recalling his captain during the storm.
+He’s being asked by a child to describe what happened.

 He saw Somerset at the wheel.
-Not the charming, rakish officer who smiled his way through every wardroom and tavern, but the other Somerset—the one Vance had glimpsed at the summit of that impossible wave.
-Eyes wide, feral, his shoulders straining against the fine turquoise wool of his coat, the white countershading along his inner sleeves and flanks stark against the bruised sky—wounds of pearlblood rendered divine.
+Not the rakish officer who smiled his way through every wardroom and tavern, but the other Somerset—the one Vance had glimpsed at the summit of that impossible wave.
+Eyes wide, feral, his shoulders straining against the fine turquoise wool of his coat, the white countershading along his inner sleeves and flanks a blinding flash against the bruised sky—wounds of pearlblood rendered divine.

 He looked like a man the sea had claimed.